codebar/tutorials/html/lesson6/tutorial.md

 Besides content, an `<article>` could have a heading `<header>` and sometimes a `<footer>`.
 It's commonly used for blog posts, comments and stories.

 ### `<aside>`
-aside can be used within different contexes.
+aside can be used within different contexts.
 For example, if you are using it inside the page, the content needs to be  related to the context of the page.
 Some example usage would be list of posts (if the page displays posts), advertising - if that is related to the page, or event additional navigation).
 If you use it within an article element, then the context should be specifically related to that article.

 ### Other elements